JianjieYan/AntiChess/README.md

-Execute Compile from Game package, and UI will pop up.
+Import the necessary libraries, and execute Compile from Game package, and UI should pop up.